traderres/webClass/learnDeath/rememberingGracy.md

 Tricia & I had a feeling that we were near the end, but we didn't want to admi it.
 But, I want to remember Gracy for how she was:  warm, gentle, playful, and alive.

 In the Summer of 2000, Tricia & I got her from the Howard County shelter.
 I remember all of the little kitties.
 And, Tricia was begging me, "Oh honey....Can we get three?"
 In the end, we saw this one lethargic cat and went with her.
+We had no idea if this cat would be nice or not.
+All that we were sure of was the cat had surgery recently and was perhaps a year old.
 And, we named her Gracy.
 Although, I keep changing my mind of the spelling of her last name.

 We lived in an apartment and Gracy was marking her territory:  peeing on the bed and the carpet.
 But, after awhile she got passed that.
 She was our kitty.